mnsuk/mnsuk-converter-acindex/README.md

 # mnsuk-converter-acindex

+This converter sends text/plain documents to the Watson Explorer Content Analytics' annotation pipeline from a conversion pipeline in Engine for indexing in the Content Analytics server.

 ## Building

 Copy the following jar files from your WEX lib/java directory into the lib directory of the project.

-* connectors-x.x.x-vx.jar
-* converters-x.x.x.jar
-* java-xml-utils-x.x.x.jar
-* jpf-x.x.jar
-* libmisc-x.x.x-vx.jar
-* log4j-x.x.x.jar
-* slf4j-api-x.x.x.jar
-* slf4j-log4jx.x.x.jar
-* vcrypt-java-x.x.x.jar
+* connectors-x.jar  (tested with 8.8.2-v0)
+* converters-x.jar (tested with 3.2.3)
+* java-xml-utils-x.jar (tested with 1.0.0)
+* jpf-x.jar (tested with 1.5)
+* libmisc-x.jar (tested with 8.8.2-v0)
+* log4j-x.jar (tested with 1.2.14)
+* slf4j-api-x.jar (tested with 1.6.1)
+* slf4j-log4j12-.x.jar (tested with 1.6.1)
+* vcrypt-java-x.jar (tested with 4.1.0)

 Copy the following open source jar files from usual sources into the lib directory of the project.